AryanMedigeri08/sustaina/README.md

 - **LPG**: 37.5 kg CO₂ per domestic cylinder.
 - **Monetary Savings**: Evaluated using real-time baseline Indian fuel costs, average state electricity tariffs, and LPG pricing.

----

-## License

-This project is open-source and intended for educational and demonstration purposes.

----

 ## Author